fhidalgor/mutagenesis_visualization/docs/install.rst

 Alternative installation
 =========================

-You may decide to download the jupyter notebook called ``mutagenesis_visualization`` which contains all the functions used in this package, and do some modifications of your own.
-If you do so, there is an easy way to use that same notebook without having to convert it to a py file first.
-The way to do that is to have the script ``Import_notebook`` on the same folder as your current notebook and the notebook you are trying to import.
-Note that you will need to manually install the required dependencies.
+You may decide to download the jupyter notebook called ``mutagenesis_visualization.ipynb`` also found on `GitHub <https://github.com/fhidalgor/mutagenesis_visualization>`, which contains the code used in this package, and do some modifications of your own.
+If you do so, there is an easy way to use that same notebook without having to convert it everyt time to a .py file.
+The way to do that is to download the script ``Import_notebook.py`` and place it in the same folder where you have the ``mutagenesis_visualization.ipynb`` notebook and your current notebook.
+Should you go through this route, you will need to manually install the required :ref:`dependencies`.

 .. code:: ipython3